robot297/JAG_8_2019/grades/Lab 8 Questions.md

 You will not need to work with the JScrollPanel or JLabel in this JPanel.

-The user should be able to enter all information.
+The user should be able to enter all information about services provided.
 Your program will calculate the totals based on what services are selected, and the size of the garden.

 As the user modifies the garden size JComboBox, and/or checks and unchecks CheckBoxes, the price for each service, and the total, should update automatically.
+Use an ItemStateChanged listener for the JCheckBox components.

 If a service is not selected, the GUI should show "0.00" for the cost for that service.

 If no services are selected, the GUI should show "0.00" for the total cost.

-Totals should be displayed as numbers with 2 decimal places.
+Totals should be displayed as numbers in the JLabels with 2 decimal places.
 You may add a $ or other currency symbol if desired.
 So "$14.00" and "14.00" are both acceptable in the GUI.

+Currencies in the invoice should be displayed to two decimal places with a $ symbol, for example, $14.00.

 Dates in the invoice should be displayed as MM-dd-YYYY, for example, May 30 2017 would be "05-30-2017".